 In the setup of this game, all 52 cards are dealt onto the tableau columns, and all cards are face up.
 There is no draw pile.

 The goal is to move all 52 cards off the tableau to four foundation stacks in ascending order, beginning with the aces as they are exposed.
-Movement of the cards is done in classic solitaire style, repositioning cards from column to column according to descending point value.
+Movement of the cards is done in classic solitaire style, repositioning cards from column to column according to a descending point value.
 Unlike other forms of solitaire, there is no need to alternate red and black cards as you rearrange the columns.

 07 of 09

 Little spider solitaire is a 20-minute game that gives players plenty of choices to make.
-A good player should win this card game more than half the time.
+A good player should win this card game for more than half the time.

 The goal of this game is to build four suit-specific foundation stacks containing all 52 cards.
-Two of the foundations must be built from the bottom up (starting with the aces), while the other two foundations must be built from the top down (starting with the kings).
+Two of the foundations must be built from the bottom up (starting with the aces), while the other two foundations must be built from the top-down (starting with the kings).